John-Kibirige/hello-rails-react/README.md

 To run the project, execute the following command:
 - lauch the local host server by running ```rails server``` or ```bin/dev```
-- you can now checkout the app inside the browser by visiting http://127.0.0.1:3000/
+- you can now checkout the app inside the browser by visiting http://localhost:3000/
-- note that your server has to run at this instead of http://localhost:3000

 ### Run tests